Hanover-CS/HC24-Luuk-Crawford-Senior-Project/docs/proposal.md

    - confirm and submit

-   Once that works, if I have time it would be nice to also implement...
+   Once that works, if I have time it would be nice to also implement these below...

 2. A server
    - store orders